-When you rent out your vehicle under RelayRides and Getaround, your personal lines policy ceases to be exposed, with the RelayRides and Getaround commercial policy becoming primary with a Combined Single Limit of \$1 million.
-The insurance market had never seen this type of exposure before (outside of traditional rental car businesses), so even when insurance is offered they tend to price it very conservatively (some would say pessimistically), as if it were a commercial livery policy.
+When you rent out your vehicle under RelayRides and Getaround, your personal lines policy ceases to be exposed, with the RelayRides and Getaround commercial policy becoming primary with a Combined Single Limit of \$1m.
+The insurance market had never seen this type of exposure before (outside of traditional rental car businesses), so even when insurance is offered it tends to be priced somewhat conservatively as if it were a commercial livery policy.
 More commonly, insurance is not obtainable at all.